Marda33/SkeuoCord/README.md

 # SkeuoCord
 ### A complete skeuomorphic overhaul for Discord

 SkeuoCord is a theme that gives Discord's UI a skeuomorphic overhaul.
 Almost every part of the interface, ranging from the chat UI to the Server Boost page, has been themed for a complete look.
-Both Dark and Light modes are supported and the general interface for both are finalized as of Release Candidate 2.
+Both Dark and Light modes *(Including Dark Sidebar for Light Mode)* are supported and the general interface for both are finalized.

-*The Dark Sidebar option for Light Mode is supported as of build 5860.*

 You can contact me on Discord *(JustRedWeegee#3625)* about requests you have/bugs you find.

-*Theming the web app via extensions like Stylish and non-BandagedBD methods are fully compatible as of Release Candidate 2.*
+*Theming the web app via extensions like Stylish and non-BandagedBD methods are fully compatible.*